|Mom and I at her first networking event spring 2014|

 Explaining my work to my mother is difficult, so the challenge is always worth the learning experience.
 Mom is 83, has never used a computer, and has no context for understanding what I do.

 Recently I was telling her that my blog had been featured on another blog in an article called Top 10 Canadian Marketing Blogs Worth Checking Out.
-I had to explain what a blog is (sort of like a diary, but public) before she could grasp why it was a good thing.
+I had to explain what a blog is before she could grasp why it was a good thing.
 (I will also have to print this blog post for her to read!)

 Telling my Mom about what I do forces me to get outside all the details and get down to basics.
 It helps me rethink my marketing messages from a completely different perspective.

 With my Mom, this also has another benefit because she's out and about socializing, and always has a supply of my business cards.
 I asked her if she tells people I do newsletters and websites, and she replied, "With the emphasis on newsletters."
 Of course, she has no idea of whether I do a good job or not - that's where the 'Mom' part comes in.